• SPEED

 Surface vs. Depth Filtration

-Surface vs. Depth FiltrationThere are many types of filter cartridges and bags, if you are not sure of what you require, the first step is often determining if you require depth or surface filtration.
+There are many types of filter cartridges and bags; if you are not sure of what you require, the first step is often determining if you require depth or surface filtration.
+Each method serves a specific purpose based on particle concentration and fluid characteristics.

-implies that particles are retained mostly on the surface of the media, forming a layer of material that increases the efficiency or fineness of particles retained.
-Generally speaking, this type of filter media is referred to as having a "nominal retention"; perhaps initially being 60% to 70% efficient at retaining the targeted particle size and as the "cake layer" develops eventually becoming nearly 100% efficient.
-Nominally rated media is the most common and is less expensive than depth media.
-The amount of surface area directly correlates to the solids loading capability and related pressure drop.
+Surface Filtration implies that particles are retained mostly on the surface of the media, forming a layer of material that increases the efficiency or fineness of particles retained.
+Generally speaking, this type of filter media is referred to as having a "nominal retention".
+It may initially be 60% to 70% efficient at retaining the targeted particle size, but as the "cake layer" develops, it can eventually become nearly 100% efficient.

-Examples of surface filtration include perforated strainer baskets, mesh woven strainer baskets and both monofilament and multifilament style filter bags.
-The retention structure is designed to prevent particles larger than a certain size from passing through the media.
-Surface filtration works best when the particle percentage is <200 PPM and the particles themselves are non-deforming because gelatinous particles may extrude through the openings as the differential pressure increases.
+Surface filtration works best when the particle percentage is <200 PPM and the particles themselves are non-deforming.
+Gelatinous particles may extrude through the openings as the differential pressure increases.
 The volume of particles which can be retained corresponds directly to the total surface area of the filtration media.
-The efficiency of surface filtration media can be either nominal (applicable to woven filter bags) or absolute (applicable to more rigid media such as defined pore, perforation and mesh lined perforated designs).
+The efficiency can be either nominal (applicable to woven filter bags) or absolute (applicable to rigid media such as defined pore, perforation and mesh lined designs).

 Depth filtration photo